 - Repeals references to the committee on anticompetitive conduct because the committee no longer exists and replaces the term "utilization and quality control peer review organization" with "quality improvement organization" to be consistent with federal law;

 - Clarifies that governing boards reporting data, and the data reported, to the division of professions and occupations in the department of regulatory agencies or a regulatory board may be known to staff of the division;

 - Requires governing boards to annually update their information with the division; and

 - Requires the division to promulgate rules to determine the information a governing board is required to report and to establish a process to remove governing boards from the registry.

-The bill also:
+The act also:

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)